7 Levels. Clear Checklists.

 That's Levelifying.

 Why does it work?
-When self-assessment has clear criteria, it becomes 3× more effective.[4]
-And feedback with specific standards is about twice as effective.[5]
+When self-assessment includes explicit feedback, it becomes 3× more effective.[4]
+And feedback is nearly twice as powerful as the average educational intervention.[5]

 Level Guides give you both: structure and clarity.